Ramos-Ramos/ramos-ramos.github.io/_pages/about.md

 **Patrick and Ryan Ramos**.
 PhD students at the [ISLab](https://www.is.ids.osaka-u.ac.jp/) under the Institute of Datability Science at Osaka University.

-Our research interests include `representation learning` and `robustness to distribution shifts`.
+Our research interests include `compute vision` and `multimodal machine learning`.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.